-- a) Requests for information about an exam that arrive in the 24-hour period immediately preceding an exam (if this class has one). - b) Requests to adjust your final class grade.
+- a) Requests for information about an exam or other assignment due during exam week that arrive in the 24-hour period immediately preceding the assignment deadline. - b) Requests to discuss or adjust your final class grade.
 If you have an issue with your grade please make an appointment to discuss it during my office hour next quarter.
-If you are a graduating senior let me know and we will make alternative arrangements.
+If you are graduating let me know and we will make alternative arrangements.